Momentum-Driven Forms and User Journeys in 2026

 Implementing momentum and logic in Antforms

-In Antforms, you build the form in the editor with blocks (questions/sections).
+In AntForms, you build the form in the editor with blocks (questions/sections).
 Each block can have branching rules: “When [block X] equals [value], then go to [block Y].”
 The first matching rule wins; if none match, the default “next” block is used.
 That’s how you create different paths for different users.

 Example: event registration.